-In response to growing concerns over forest management worldwide, Alloway Timber (Southern) Ltd attained it's own Chain Of Custody Certification under BM TRADA in January 2006.
-It's six branches are certified by the Forest Stewardship Council (FSC®) and the Programme For The Endorsement Of Forest Certification (PEFC).
+In response to growing concerns over forest management worldwide, Alloway Timber (Southern) Ltd attained it's own Chain Of Custody Certification in January 2006 It's six branches are certified For Forest Stewardship Council® (FSC) and the Programme For The Endorsement Of Forest Certification (PEFC).
 By the Soil Association Certification Ltd.

 Click here to view Alloway Timber's FSC Registration Certificate.